The online seller opportunity

 If you’re planning to run a business through an online marketplace, it pays to do your research upfront.
 Start by finding a niche or product category you want to sell in.
 Then research popular items, the strength of demand, and current market trends help you home in on your chosen area.

-eBay has its own selling insights tool called Terapeak.
+eBay has its own selling insights tool called Product Research.
 It can help you to quickly and easily research what other sellers are offering, and how their products are performing.
 It can even help you improve your own listings to sell even more effectively.

 Ideas of what to sell on eBay